Staircase Rise and Run Calculator

 After you click Calculate Stair Geometry, the result area reports six values:

-Steps is the whole-number count of risers used in the design.
+Steps is the whole-number count of risers used in the stair flight.
 Actual Riser is the evenly adjusted rise per step.
 Total Run is the horizontal length occupied by the stair.
 Stringer Length is the sloped length of the supporting member.
 Slope Angle shows how steep the stair is relative to the floor.
 2R + T is a comfort indicator that compares your geometry with a common stair-design rule of thumb.

 Use the results as a planning guide rather than a final approval document.
 If the actual riser is higher than your local code allows, or if the total run does not fit the available floor space, adjust the inputs and recalculate until the proportions are workable.